Delmar Divide: Gentrification along the Delmar Divide

-Income-Level Disparity Along the Divide
+Income-level disparity Along the Divide

 A 2014 joint report issued by Washington University in St. Louis and Saint Louis University, titled “Segregation in St. Louis,” investigates the wealth gap between black and white families along the Delmar Divide.
 The report notes the “average African-American family takes 228 years to amass the same amount of wealth as the average white family”.
 Additionally, the same study reports that the wealth return generated by education between Black and White families differ by as much as $50,000.
 In “Black Lives and Policing: The Larger Context of Ghettoization,” author John Logan depicts that while poverty in the suburbs of St. Louis is “below 12%,” Ferguson “tracts in the range of 20-25% poor” with some even above “35% poor”.
 In “What Do We Mean When We Say, ‘Structural Racism,’” author Walter Johnson writes that “federal housing assistance” in the city are often placed under a “segregated housing market,” ultimately causing many blacks to be illegally excluded.
 As J. Rosie Tighe states in “The Divergent City: Unequal and Uneven Development in St. Louis,” the region's clear divide along the Delmar into the north and south means that “lower income households and people of color … are disproportionately concentrated … and suffer disproportionality from the resulting misdistribution”.

-Difference in Education Levels
+Education inequalities

-According to the article “Segregation in St. Louis,” resources available for education are very scarce along the northern part of Delmar Boulevard.
-Specifically, lack of resources to schools in this area not only hinders the academic success of students but also leads to an overall “disconnection from the economic mainstream”.
-Moreover, funding comes primarily from the residents within the specified school district, and since the majority of the families living north of Delmar “have limited resources, … adequate developmental support” for schools in this region of the city becomes more and more challenging, therefore widening the gap.
+Education inequities along the Delmar Divide are a significant driver of the socioeconomic disparities between the neighborhoods north and south off Delmar Boulevard.
+Schools in neighborhoods north of Delmar face chronic underfunding due to reliance on property taxes to fund education.
+As property values north of Delmar are significantly lower than those to the south, schools in these areas struggle to secure adequate resources to support students.
+According to Segregation in St. Louis: Dismantling the Divide, the lack of funding has an influential effect on the quality of education, leading to fewer advanced placement courses, limited extracurricular activities, and an overall disconnection from the broader economy.